TroutTrout

 Secure Traffic Loop

-Traffic destined for sensitive assets is looped through the Access Gate for inspection and enforcement.
+The low-impact option: traffic destined for sensitive assets is looped through the Access Gate for inspection and enforcement, with no VLAN changes.

 Route Creation

-Routes are added at the Edge Gateway to direct critical traffic through the Access Gate.
+For the low-impact deployment, routes are added at the Edge Gateway to direct critical traffic through the Access Gate.
+No VLAN changes required.

 TAG Architecture: simple overlay security — base topology